Metaverse-Nabeel/Webpack-Demo/README.md

-# To-Do-List
+# Webpack Demo
-Simple project of To do List for Microverse.
+Simple project of Webpack Demo for Microverse.